Who Can Learn Big Data and Hadoop?

-There are a number of career opportunities in the field of Hadoop, from roles like Architecture, Developers, Testers, Linux/Network/Hardware Administrator and so on.
+There are a number of career opportunities in the field of Hadoop, from roles like Architecture, Developers, Testers, Linux/Network/Hardware Administrator, and so on.
 Some of these roles do require explicit knowledge about Java, while others don’t.
-To be considered an expert of Hadoop, and be recognised as a good data analytics professional, you must learn the inner workings of Java.
+To be considered an expert in Hadoop, and be recognized as a good data analytics professional, you must learn the inner workings of Java.

 Loved this blog?
 Read something similar here: